Virgin Gorda British Virgin Islands Travel Guide

 Direct giving can sometimes create dependency.

 Minimize your plastic waste.
-The BVI holds limited landfill space, and plastic pollution threatens its marine environment.
+The BVI holds limited landfill space, and plastic pollution threatens its the marine world.

 Make a difference by spending your money locally.
 Choose small businesses and authentic experiences over large chains.